Stanko/Stanko.github.io/_posts/2017-10-07-webpack-babel-react-revisited.md

 And if we run `npm run build` you'll see
 <label class="SideNote-trigger">`style.bundle.css`</label>
-<span class="SideNote">I use `.bundle` postfix so you can easier differentiate webpack bundles from the source files.</span>
+<small class="SideNote">I use `.bundle` postfix so you can easier differentiate webpack bundles from the source files.</small>
 created in the `dist` folder,
 next to js and html files.